blakeanneberg/CCNA/textbook.md

 ## Console: physical port specifically to allow access to CLI
 - Old DB-9 nine pins
 - UTP rollover cable with RJ-45 connectors on each end.
 Rollover pinout uses eight wires, rolling the wire at pin 1 to pin 8, pin 2 to pin 7 , pin 3 to pin 6 and so on
-- USB connecotr also needs software driver for PC Os so it knows the device on the other end of the USB is the console of a Cisco device.
+- USB connector also needs software driver for PC Os so it knows the device on the other end of the USB is the console of a Cisco device.
-1. Terminal emulator sofware treats all data as text for user to read.
+1. Terminal emulator software treats all data as text for user to read.
-2. Emulator must be configured to use PCs serial port to match the settings on the switchs console port settings, default settings: 9600 Bits/Second, No hardware flow control, 8-bit ASCII, No parity bits, 1 stop bit.
+2. Emulator must be configured to use PCs serial port to match the settings on the switches console port settings, default settings: 9600 Bits/Second, No hardware flow control, 8-bit ASCII, No parity bits, 1 stop bit.

 - Telnet
 1. telnet is terminal application and telnet server (the switch).
 Telnet client, device that sits in front of the user, accepts keyboard input and sends those commands to the telnet server. telnet server accepts text, interprets text as a command and replies back.